Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

-If batch normalization follows the first classifier layer, placed before the ReLU nonlinear activation, the above procedure can implement the Z$^{B}$ rule for the equivalent convolutional/fully connected layer (the result of fusing the convolutional/linear layer with BN), explained in Section \ref{BN}.
+If batch normalization follows the first classifier layer, placed before the ReLU nonlinear activation, Algorithm \ref{LRPAlgoZb} can implement the z$^{B}$ rule for the equivalent convolutional/fully-connected layer (the result of fusing the convolutional/linear layer with BN), explained in Appendix \ref{BN}.

-\subsubsection{Dropout}
+\subsection{Dropout}

 The dropout operation can be defined as the random removal of layer input elements during the training procedure, and LRP block layers can automatically deal with it.
-For a layer L preceded by dropout, its inputs $\bm{x}_{L}$ shall have some zero values caused by the operation.
-According to the element-wise multiplication $\bm{R}_{L-1}=\bm{x}_{L} \odot \bm{c}$ (see Step 4 of the procedure in Section \ref{layers}), these null values will also make their respective relevances zero, thus being accounted for in the LRP propagation.
+For a layer L preceded by dropout, its inputs $\mathbf{x_{L}}$ shall have some zero values caused by the operation.
+According to the element-wise multiplication $\mathbf{R_{L-1}}=\mathbf{x_{L}} \odot \mathbf{c}$ used in the final step of LRP layers (e.g., step 4 in Algorithm \ref{LRPAlgoConvLin}), these null values will also make their respective relevances zero, thus being accounted for in the LRP propagation.